 Palmer is a somewhat small city located in the state of Massachusetts.
 With a population of 12,191 people and three constituent neighborhoods, Palmer is the 155th largest community in Massachusetts.

-Unlike some cities, Palmer isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Palmer are a mix of both white- and blue-collar jobs.
+Palmer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Palmer is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Palmer who work in office and administrative support (12.53%), sales jobs (11.44%), and management occupations (9.68%).
+There are especially a lot of people living in Palmer who work in office and administrative support (14.09%), sales jobs (12.75%), and management occupations (11.10%).

-As is often the case in a small city, Palmer doesn't have a public transportation system that people use for their commute.
+Palmer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Palmer citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.69% of adults 25 and older in Palmer have a college degree.
+The education level of Palmer citizens is a little higher than the average for US cities and towns: 22.89% of adults in Palmer have at least a bachelor's degree.

 The people who call Palmer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palmer residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Palmer include Irish, Polish, Italian, and English.